Peninsula Pathology Network newsletter

 These events offer the opportunity to meet and chat with a range of healthcare colleagues, take part in interactive workshops and discover more about the careers on offer.

-> Read more about our Discover Diagnostics events
+Read more about our Discover Diagnostics events

-Exam successes
+Qualification successes

 IBMS National Council elections